 Furnish each flagger with the North Dakota Flagging Handbook.
 Ensure each flagger observes the rules and regulations contained in the North Dakota Flagging Handbook.
 If there are any differences between the requirements in the handbook and specifications, the specifications will govern over the handbook.
-The handbook is available for download at www.ndltap.org and at http://www.ndsc.org/.
+The handbook is available for download at www.ndsc.org/.